FGDATA/IDG-A32X/README.md

 - Jonathan Redpath (legoboyvdlp)
 - Charlie Schwehm (Wecsje)

+Also thanks to PavlinS for the a321n-3 splash screen

 Present pack includes the following Airbus A320 Family variants:
 - A318-112
 - A319-112